clEsperanto/clesperanto-doc/docs/clic/install.rst

 .. container:: text-justify

     CLIc is a C++ library that requires compilation before use.
 This guide will help you set up your environment and build the library from source.
-    If you are new to C++ development, you may want to familiarize yourself with C++ and CMake before proceeding.
+    If you are new to C++ development, you may want to learn about C++ and CMake before proceeding.

     - `C++ Tutorial <https://www.tutorialspoint.com/cplusplus/index.htm>`__.
     - `CMake Tutorial <https://cmake.org/cmake/help/latest/guide/tutorial/index.html>`__.